Comments from Across the Sea – Part 1

 I talked with them in the hut and they informed me that they had not had any contacts for the last 6 days and everything was bad.
 They were known to be pretty tough salmon fishers.
 I decided to phone my mentor who I knew was fishing on another river.
 He had previously tied for me 3 patterns in 2 hook sizes for me.

-On enclosed photo I have marked the 3 taking areas, this one was area 1.
+On the enclosed photo, I have marked the 3 taking areas, this one was area 1.

-The water level was that day around a foot higher – and the secret of fishing that pool at that time was.
+The water level was that day around a foot higher – and the secret of fishing that pools at that time was.

 The response from the two experienced fisher sitting in the hut told me everything, they came running down the riverbank over the stones, it sounded just like being in a quarry.